Advancing Care in our Local Trust

 From small enhancements to big ideas: supporting positive change in mental health care at South London and Maudsley NHS Foundation Trust

-From fast-turnaround initiatives that deliver rapid improvements, to long-term projects that address complex organisational challenges, we support positive change at every level of the Trust, so that everyone who needs it can have timely access the mental health care that’s right for them, and families and carers can feel confident in that care.
+Our aim is that everyone in south London who needs it can have timely access the mental health care that’s right for them, and families and carers can feel confident in that care.
+We believe that what we learn here should be shared for the benefit of others beyond our area.

 Everyday Enhancements

-Through our Everyday Enhancements funding stream, we support staff at the Trust to do the best they can right now – whether it’s by improving the spaces where they provide care, running new activities for inpatients, or co-producing and co-delivering community-based support with service users.
-We also fund initiatives that promote staff learning, celebrate staff excellence, and improve staff wellbeing, so that everyone who works at the Trust is equipped and encouraged to provide every service user with the highest standard of mental health care.
+This funding stream supports staff at the Trust to do the best they can right now – whether it’s by improving the spaces where they provide care, running new activities for inpatients, or co-producing and co-delivering community-based support with service users through Trust-wide programmes like the Volunteer Service and Recovery College.
+We also fund staff conferences, annual staff awards, and staff wellbeing projects.

-Through the Change Makers programme, we partner with the Trust’s Listening into Action team to give grants of between £200 to £2,000 for staff to implement ideas that they feel could rapidly make a real difference.
-This programme funds everything from physical improvements to break rooms, gardens and onwards, to therapeutic activities for inpatients and people in the community.
+One popular initiative under this stream is the Change Makers programme available to all staff, through a partnership with the Trust’s Listening into Action team.
+It provides a total of £125,000 a year in grants of £200 to £2,000 for staff to implement ideas that they feel could rapidly make a real difference.

 Transformation